 - 125g (4½ oz) butter or margarine, softened

-- ½ teaspoon baking powder
+- ½ tsp baking powder

 - 2 large eggs

-- 2 tablespoons milk
+- 2 tbsp milk

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

 - 100g (3½ oz) milk or semi-sweet chocolate chips

-For the Vanilla Buttercream (Optional):
+For the Vanilla Buttercream (Optional)

 - 100g (3½ oz) unsalted butter, softened

-- 250g (9 oz) icing sugar, sifted
+- 250g (9 oz) icing sugar (confectioners’ sugar), sifted

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 1-2 tablespoons milk
+- 1–2 tbsp milk (to loosen)

 How To Make Mary Berry Chocolate Chip Cupcakes

-- Prep the Oven and Tins: Preheat the oven to 180°C (160°C Fan/Gas Mark 4).
+- Prep the oven and tins: Preheat the oven to 180°C (160°C Fan/Gas Mark 4).
 Line a 12-hole muffin tin with paper cupcake cases.

-- Add the Chocolate Chips: In a small bowl, toss the chocolate chips with the extra 1 teaspoon of flour.
-This light coating helps prevent them from sinking to the bottom of the cupcakes during baking.
-Gently fold the floured chocolate chips into the cake batter.
+- Prepare the chips: In a small separate bowl, toss the chocolate chips with the extra 1 teaspoon of flour.
+This light coating helps the chips grip the batter and prevents them from sinking to the bottom of the cupcakes during baking.

-- Fill Cases and Bake: Divide the batter evenly between the 12 paper cases.
-Bake for 15-20 minutes, or until the cupcakes are golden, well-risen, and a skewer inserted into the center comes out clean.
+- Bake: Bake in the preheated oven for 15–20 minutes.
+The cupcakes are done when they are golden brown, well-risen, and a skewer inserted into the center comes out clean.

-- Cool and Frost: Let the cupcakes cool in the tin for a few minutes before moving them to a wire rack to cool completely.
-If frosting, beat the softened butter until creamy, then gradually add the sifted icing sugar.
-Beat in the vanilla and enough milk to achieve a light, fluffy consistency.
+- Frost (Optional): If frosting, place the softened butter in a bowl and beat until creamy.
+Gradually beat in the sifted icing sugar.
+Add the vanilla extract and enough milk to achieve a light, fluffy piping consistency.
 Pipe or spread onto the completely cooled cupcakes.

 Recipe Tips

-What To Serve With Chocolate Chip Cupcakes
+What To Serve With Mary Berry Chocolate Chip Cupcakes

 How To Store Mary Berry Chocolate Chip Cupcakes